robarbms/JobStalker/README.md

 # JobStalker
 Project for monitoring job listings

-Gets jobs from job boards for some technology companies.

-Companies:
+## Backend Services

+### Job Scraper
+A service that searches and retrieves job listings from job boards for several technology companies.
+It uses a list of queries for common job roles across the companies.
+The scraper uses Playwright to load and interact with web pages to extract the data that it needs.
+Each scraper is tailored for the specific job board that it runs on.

+**Companies:**
 - Adobe
 - Amazon
 - Apple